Skiing in Briançon & Serre Chevalier — Pistes, Lifts & Ski Area Guide

 How much is a ski pass at Serre Chevalier?

-Adult day passes cost approximately €55–€65 depending on the time of season.
-Weekly passes cost approximately €270–€330.
-Booking online in advance saves 10–15%.
+Adult day passes run approximately €55–€65 depending on the time of season.
+Weekly passes are approximately €270–€330.
 Children's passes are roughly half the adult price.
+Booking online in advance is cheaper — check the current discount at serre-chevalier.com.